Graph Attention Reinforcement Learning for Multicast Routing and Age-Optimal Scheduling: Related Works

 \subsection{Multicast Routing}

-\textit{Multicast routing} poses a significant challenge in various scenarios, including ad hoc networks \cite{singal2021qos} and Internet of Things (IoTs) systems \cite{kumar2022game}.
-It has also gained research interest in cooperative games \cite{hatano2018computational}.
-A substantial body of research has focused on optimizing multicast routing in various scenarios.
-Due to the distribution of network entities, a spanning tree has been considered one of the most efficient and viable mechanisms for multicast routing \cite{paul2002survey}.
+\textit{Multicast routing} poses a significant challenge in various networked systems (e.g., ad hoc networks \cite{singal2021qos} and Internet of Things (IoTs) \cite{kumar2022game}) and game-theoretic scenarios (e.g., cooperative games \cite{hatano2018computational}).
+Extensive research has been dedicated to optimizing multicast routing across various scenarios.
+Given the distributed nature of network entities, spanning trees are widely regarded as one of the most efficient and practical mechanisms for multicast routing \cite{paul2002survey}.
 Considering various requirements, different types of trees have been proposed, with the Steiner tree being one of the most popular types \cite{ljubic2021solving}.
-Given a set of terminal nodes, a Steiner Tree Problem (STP) finds a tree that connects all terminal nodes at the minimum cost.
-The STP falls within the domain of CO problems which are proved to be NP-hard \cite{oliveira2005survey}.
+Given a set of terminal nodes, the Steiner Tree Problem (STP) finds a tree that connects all terminal nodes at the minimum cost.
+The STP falls within the domain of CO problems, which are proven to be NP-hard \cite{oliveira2005survey}.
 Researchers have proposed various algorithms to solve the STP.
 For instance, Byrka \textit{et al.} \cite{byrka2010improved} developed an LP-based approximation algorithm to solve the STP with a $1.55$ approximation ratio.
-Fischetti \textit{et al.} \cite{fischetti2017thinning} reformulates the STP as a mixed-integer linear programming problem and proposes a linear time algorithm to solve it, while the edge costs are assumed to be the same. \textit{However, the same optimization problem needs to be re-optimized at each time slot for the above methods due to the time-varying nature of networks, which is computationally infeasible.}
+Fischetti \textit{et al.} \cite{fischetti2017thinning} reformulates the STP as a mixed-integer linear programming problem and proposes a linear-time algorithm to solve it.
+At the same time, the edge costs are assumed to be the same. \textit{However, the same optimization problem needs to be re-optimized at each time slot for the above methods due to the time-varying nature of networks, which is computationally infeasible.}